Designing virtual simulations for pharmacy education

 What did I work on?

-I was the sole UX Designer and Developer on an education project funded by eCampus Ontario, aimed at inspiring students from grades 7–12 to explore careers in pharmacy.
+I was the Sole UX Designer and Developer collaborating with a team of 2 pharmacy professionals and 1 educator on a project funded by eCampus Ontario.
 I designed, developed, and tested three interactive, case-based simulations that introduce students to the breadth of pharmacy practice through virtual scenarios.

 Outcome